Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/turning-feature-requests-into-code.md

 ## Step 1: Research

-While you *can* dive into the code immediately, 9 times out of 10 trying to make up your own solution for a mathematical problem will lead to a buggy implementation with logic flaws.
+While you *can* dive into the code immediately, a lot of the time creating your own solution from scratch will lead to an implementation with logic/design flaws.

+This is especially the case when you are working on things requiring complex algorithms or mathematical concepts.

 ### Understanding the Problem